-After 15/25 pips gain, we usually set at least our stop to breakeven so as to not losing anymore.
+When it happens, we usually set at least our stop to breakeven so as to not losing anymore.

 Hoping, then that the opportunity will get bigger, and the trailing will follow the price movement, protecting our gains and preventing us from even losing/giving back to the market.

 9.bis Can you or can you not plug that system into an automated bot?

 Are we any different?
 Maybe yes maybe not, only you can judge.
 Our system is made on a very custom Algorithm Builder and if you know those indicators, you also know that we can adjust our system whenever it won't work anymore and it won't take us more than a few hours/days for adjusting it to new market conditions.

 There's always someone in the team trading the index market with the tool to make it still works so rest assured that you'll never be left alone.
 You might have bad trading days but will rarely get bad quality signals - assuming you follow our framework like a "machine".